LizzyonGit/fruits-hold-em/README.md

 ### Site goals

-The website aims to offer users:
+The website aims to offer users a:
-- a fun and simple game to quickly and easily test their luck,
+- fun and simple game to quickly and easily test their luck,
-- a responsive website across all screen sizes,
+- responsive website across all screen sizes,
-- a user-friendly, simple navigation across the website.
+- user-friendly, simple navigation across the website.

 ### User stories